-This document is intended for programmers writing window programs using X-Icon, an X Window System interface for the Icon programming language.
-This document corresponds to Version 8.7 of Icon.
+This document is intended for programmers writing window programs using X-Icon, an interface to graphical user interface facilities for the Icon programming language.
+This document corresponds to Version 8.8 of Icon.
 The document consists of two parts, a user's guide followed by a reference section.
 The user's guide describes the interface and presents several examples of its use; the reference section includes a complete description of all functions in the interface.
 Lest there be any confusion later on, the term "Icon" in this document denotes the Icon programming language [Gris90].
-We use lowercase letters to denote those little pictures on the computer screen, e.g. "icon".
+We use lower-case letters to denote those little pictures on the computer screen, e.g. "icon".

-X-Icon adds an interface to the raster graphics, text fonts, colors, and mouse input facilities provided by the X Window System1 [Sche86].
+X-Icon adds an interface to the raster graphics, text fonts, colors, and mouse input facilities provided by graphic interfaces such as the X Window System1 [Sche86].
 Because different hardware and different window system software have different capabilities, there is a trade-off between simplicity, portability, and full access to the underlying machine.
 Most window system interfaces are complex mazes that require vast amounts of training and experience in order to program effectively.
-Unlike other languages' X Window interfaces, X-Icon leans towards simplicity and ease of programming rather than full low-level access.
-Nevertheless, a basic knowledge of X Window concepts will be useful in understanding what follows.
+Unlike other languages' window interfaces, X-Icon leans towards simplicity and ease of programming rather than full low-level access.
+Nevertheless, a basic knowledge of window system concepts will be useful in understanding what follows.